-And continuing with the theme of Moray’s excellent knowledge of Distilled Spirits there will be Distilled 2019 taking place in Elgin in September.
+September brings a continuation of Moray’s excellent knowledge of Distilled Spirits there will be Distilled taking place in Elgin in September.
 This is a two-day immersion into local Distilled spirits and is your chance to meet the producers and taste the products.

-And last but not least is Nairn Book and Arts Festival in September.
+September also offers the Nairn Book and Arts Festival.
 Visiting authors with superb talks, exciting musical events in the evening and all on our doorstep.
 I am definitely watching the soon to be published programme for this Festival.

 Well, you can spend the whole day exploring Findhorn if you are staying with us and actually I recommend that you do.
 Findhorn is a village that sits at the mouth of the River Findhorn hence its name.
 The River is one of the longest rivers in Scotland offering superb walking, some of the best white water rafting, salmon fishing.